mliew21396/remote-work-u3/week-7/5-technical-blog.md

 ## Release 1: Research
 Select a topic below to research.

 - Look up issues with SQL (specifically SQL Injection) Enjoy this [XKCD comic](http://xkcd.com/327/) for an amusing intro.
 What is it?
 Why is it a problem?
-What can newb programmers do to combat this issue?
+What can newb programmers do to combat this issue? ##DBCSQLInject

 - Compare SQL databases with NoSQL databases.
 What are the pros and cons of either?
-Which are you most excited to work with and why?
+Which are you most excited to work with and why? #DBCNoSQL

 - Imagine having a huge database with millions of entries.
 It would probably take a lot of time to run advanced queries on such a large dataset.
-What are some of the things you can do to optimize SQL queries?
+What are some of the things you can do to optimize SQL queries? #DBCDataset

 ## Release 2: Blog!
 Write a blog post about what you learned.
 Teach your audience and future employer!